Validation

 Nested objects

-field type.
+For nested objects, use the object field type.
 You can also define the nested

-object's shape with a nested shape
+object's shape with a nested shape validator.

 note

-Nested object fields should contain a type
+Nested object fields should contain a type, just like regular Field instances.

 Root-level JSON fields